PurAlex/README-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  To install the neccesary dependencies run the command `npm i`.
+  asdf

   ## Usage
-  To use this application use the command `node index.js`.
+  asdf

   ## License

   This project is licensed under the MIT license

   ## Contributing
-  To contribute for this repo use fork and pull request.
+  asdf

   ## Tests
-  To run tests, run the command `npm test`.
+  asdf

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at nicky-nico-1998@outlook.com.
-You can find more of my work at PurAlex
+  If you have any questions about the repo, open an issue or contact me directly at adsf.
+You can find more of my work at [PurAlex](https://github.com/PurAlex)